HTTP-RPC/Kilo/README.md

 );
 ```

-this query could be used to retrieve the row for a particular item:
+this SQL query could be used to retrieve the row for a particular item:

 ```sql
 select * from item where id = :id
 ```

-The same query could be written and executed as follows using a schema type:
+The same query could be written as follows using a schema type:

 ```java
 @Table("item")